Los Angeles Rams: Super Bowl XXXIV champions (1999)

-Second Los Angeles Rams era (2016–present)
+Return to Los Angeles (2016–present)

 On January 5, 2015, the Los Angeles Times reported that Kroenke and the Stockbridge Capital Group were partnering to develop a new NFL stadium on an Inglewood property owned by Kroenke.
 On February 24, 2015, the Inglewood City Council approved the stadium and the initiative with construction on the stadium planned to begin in December 2015.
 The Rams moved to their new stadium in Inglewood in 2020.The day following the conclusion of the 2015 regular season, the Rams, Oakland Raiders, and San Diego Chargers all filed to move to Los Angeles.
-The same day, the NFL announced that any franchise approved for relocation would need to pay a $550 million fee.
+The same day, the NFL announced that any franchise that decided to move would have to pay a $550 million fee.
 On January 12, 2016, the NFL team owners voted 30–2 to allow the Rams to return to Los Angeles.
 The Rams were the first major league sports team to move since 2011 when the National Hockey League's Atlanta Thrashers left Atlanta and became the new Winnipeg Jets.
 The team held a press conference at The Forum in Inglewood on January 15, 2016, to announce its return to Los Angeles to start play in the 2016 season and on that day the Rams began a campaign that lasted through February 8 and resulted in more than 56,000 season ticket deposits made.
 The Los Angeles Memorial Coliseum was the temporary home stadium of the Rams for four seasons (2016 to 2019) until SoFi Stadium was opened for the 2020 season.

 On February 4, 2016, the Los Angeles Rams selected Oxnard to be the site of their minicamp, off-season team activities, and off-season program that began on April 18.
 In March, it was announced that the Rams would be featured on HBO's Hard Knocks.
 On March 30, California Lutheran University and the Rams reached an agreement that allowed the team to have regular season training operations at CLU's campus for the next two years.
 The Rams paid for two practice fields, paved parking, and modular buildings constructed on the northwestern corner of the campus.